The White Tower in Salonika before 1866

 (1) The preliminary results of the Modiano Family DNA Project conducted by the Tor Vergata University of Rome, confirming already to some extent the findings of the genealogical research.

-(2) There is a new section on international and regional family reunions with detailed descriptions.
+(2) There is a full section on our international and regional family reunions with detailed descriptions.

-(3) A simple but searchable family tree with some 3,200 names of Modianos, spouses and descendants, has been added to this edition.
+(3) A simple but searchable family tree with some 3,200 names of Modianos, spouses and descendants, makes it easier to locate family members.
+This was updated in May 2011